ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 #### From _The Coburg Leader (Vic. : 1890 - 1913)_

 #### 1890-11-05 &middot; Coburg, Victoria

 <table style="width: 100%;"><tr><td style="width: 50%">

-Use of Salt.
-In many cases of disordered
 stomach, a teaspoonful of salf is a
 certain cure.
 In the violent internal
 aching, termed colic, add a teaspoonful